Brody-Clark/cpplot2d/README.md

 ## About

-This is a cross-platform, header-only 2-D plotting library for C++ meant to provide basic line plotting for quick visualization of real-number datasets.
-It is intended to be simple to use and is designed to work without needing any third party libraries or tools installed.
-It also includes a save feature to save plots as .png files.
+**cxpplot** is a cross-platform, header-only 2D plotting library for C++.
+It enables quick visualization of real-valued datasets through basic line plots.
+The library is:

+- Simple to use
+- Self-contained (no external dependencies)
+- Capable of displaying plots or saving them as `.png` images
+- Responsive even with large datasets

 ## Requirements